hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 Truth is there is not always a worthy content to show and in these times news channels picks the same old content and their favorite recipe of targeting the emotions.

->**News media has forgotton the unspoken rules of news coverage and people have no other option other than to be served with this low quality news/garbage.**
+>**News media has forgotton the fundamental rules of news coverage and people have no other option other than to be served with this low quality news or in other words garbage.**